 In the second segment, we learn about current efforts to reach out to and support this vulnerable population.
 We hear former Philadelphia Mayor Wilson Goode, himself the child of a prisoner, who heads a mentoring program for these kids.
 We visit a California school that has incorporated a program to counsel children of prisoners and to show them many options in life.
 We talk with a grandmother who is raising her grandchildren while the mother is locked up.
 And we attend a parenting class for recently released inmates who must now try to heal broken family relationships.

-In November 2019 Chesa Boudin (a graduate of Yale Law School, who has gone on to become a leading advocate for criminal justice reform) was elected District Attorney of San Francisco, CA.
+In 2019, Chesa Boudin (a graduate of Yale Law School, who went on to become a leading advocate for criminal justice reform) was elected District Attorney of San Francisco, CA, where his term in office was stormy.
+On June 7, 2022, Boudin was recalled from office by 55% of voters.

 The children are not the ones who committed the crimes.
 It’s their parents who committed the crimes.
 So we’ve harmed indirectly a whole generation of children who are now having difficulties growing up, difficulties coping.”